Is your superannuation with QSuper? You may have been unfairly overcharged.

 If you meet the criteria above, we encourage you to register.

-If you would like to read about the eligibility criteria in more detail, please see paragraphs [16]-[17] of the opt out notice
+If you would like to read about the eligibility criteria in more detail, please see paragraphs [16]-[18] of the Settlement Notice.

 What is occupational rating?